-I've heard some students say that professors take a hard line on Turnitin scores, refusing to even read submissions over a certain score threshold.
+As mentioned above, students have reported that some professors take a hard line on Turnitin scores, refusing even to read submissions over a certain score threshold.
 Don't worry about that.
 There are only three cases where a submission might score something in, say, the 50s or 60s or higher.
 One, it's a templated assignment.
 See above.
-Two, the student really did plagiarize.
+Two, the student did plagiarize, intentionally or unintentionally.
+If it's unintentional, a creative rewrite will solve the problem.
 Three, Turnitin just screwed up—and while that's possible, it's still nothing to worry about.
 Resubmit.
 Speak to the professor.
 Speak to an advisor.

 Scores in the 20s are commonplace and can be improved by making an effort with vocabulary and grammar.
 No professor will ever complain about a score under twenty, so don't sweat it.